c-sanders/Quaternion/README.md

 You can probably start to see by now why quaternions are called such.
 If you haven't worked it out, it is because they are comprised of four parts, and the prefix "quater" comes from the Latin word for four.

+As an interesting aside, any quaternion which has its scalar part equal to 0, is referred to as a "pure quaternion".

 * ### Quaternions and their relationship to complex numbers.